alvarog2491/bank-client-subscription-classifier/docs/docs/mlflow/v1/08_conclusions.md

 The models currently use **hardcoded hyperparameters** rather than optimized values.
 This was intentional for v1 since the primary goal was establishing the MLflow structure and tracking capabilities, but it clearly limits the performance potential.

-## Next Steps
+## Future Improvements

-The next major improvement will be integrating **Optuna** for systematic hyperparameter optimization to replace the hardcoded parameters.
-This should help close the gap to competition leaders.
+The subsequent iteration is planned to integrate **Optuna** for systematic hyperparameter optimization, replacing the current hardcoded parameters to improve model performance.